Scurry County, Texas

 Scurry County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 16,932.
-Its county seat is Snyder, which is the home for Western Texas College.
+Its county seat is Snyder, which is the home of Western Texas College.
 Scurry County is named for Confederate General William Scurry.
 The county was created in 1876 and organized in 1884.
-Scurry County was one of 46 prohibition, or entirely dry, counties in the state of Texas, until a 2006 election approved the sale of beer and wine in Snyder, and a 2008 election approved the sale of liquor by the drink throughout the county.
+Scurry County was one of 46 prohibition, or entirely dry counties, in Texas, until a 2006 election approved the sale of beer and wine in Snyder, and a 2008 election approved the sale of liquor by the drink throughout the county.

 Scurry County comprises the Snyder, Texas, micropolitan statistical area.

 History

 This county, lying directly north of Mitchell County, was created in 1876, and was organized June 28, 1884.
 It was named for William Read Scurry, lawyer and Confederate Army general.
 Until 1909, it was without railroad facilities, and the nearest shipping points were Colorado City to the south and still later the railroad towns in Fisher County to the east.

 The first railroad was the Roscoe, Snyder and Pacific Railway, built from Roscoe on the Texas & Pacific in Nolan County, to Snyder, the county seat of Scurry County, about 1909, and subsequently extended to Fluvanna, also in Scurry County.
 In 1911, the Texico-Coleman division of the Santa Fe system was built through the county, giving it a trunk line of railway.
 Development has been particularly rapid during the early 1900s.

 Some of the important pioneer facts concerning Scurry County are found in a sketch of W. H. Snyder, after whom the county seat town was named.
 In 1877, he opened a trading camp in the county, hauling lumber on wagons from Dallas to build his store and also hauling a good portion of his goods from the same place.
 He used what was known as trail wagons, with seven yoke of oxen to a team, each wagon having a capacity of 50,000 pounds.
 Mr. Snyder erected a house in Scurry County and began dealing in general merchandise and supplies for buffalo hunters.
 Other parties moved into the same locality, and that was the beginning of the town of Snyder.

 In 1882, Mr. Snyder laid out the town, and two years later, it became the county seat.
-Snyder has had an enterprising citizenship, and 10 years later had an independent school district and four churches, and was an important center for trade.
+Snyder has had an enterprising citizenship, and 10 years later had an independent school district and four churches and was an important center for trade.

 Its importance has greatly increased since the coming of the railway, and in 1910, its population was 2,154.
 Other towns have sprung up along the railway, the most important of which is Fluvanna, at the terminus of the Roscoe, Snyder & Pacific, and Hermleigh.